Aliases for HIST2H3A Gene

 GeneCards Summary for HIST2H3A Gene

-HIST2H3A (Histone Cluster 2, H3a) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
-GO annotations related to this gene include protein heterodimerization activity and histone binding.
+HIST2H3A (Histone Cluster 2 H3 Family Member A) is a Protein Coding gene.
+Among its related pathways are Mitotic Prophase and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and histone binding.
 An important paralog of this gene is HIST2H3D.

 UniProtKB/Swiss-Prot for HIST2H3A Gene